 IMPROPER.
 With your fore-grip hand positioned as shown above, you will severely injure or amputate your finger(s) if you fire your crossbow.

 IMPROPER.
-With your fore-grip hand positioned as shown above, you will severely injure your hand or amputate your thumb and/or finger(s) if you fire your crossbow.
+With your fore-grip hand positioned as shown above, you will severely injure or amputate your finger(s) if you fire your crossbow.